sarmini1/mastermind/README.md

-With the models doing a lot of the work, the routes themselves can be focused on the web-related logic-- taking in data from the request, running operations defined in a class elsewhere, and returning data or redirecting if necessary.
+With the models doing a lot of the work, the routes themselves can be focused on the web-related logic-- taking in data from the request, running operations defined elsewhere, and returning data or redirecting if necessary.

 I chose to incorporate the session to allow my application to send small bits of data as a cookie to the browser (and to receive it back) to easily keep track of which game is being played.
 At this time, the current game id is the only piece of data in the session.
-I chose this as it's a fairly straightforward way of keeping track of the current game, plus, if I were to deploy, then people on different browsers would be able to play their own games.
+I chose this approach as it's a fairly straightforward way of keeping track of the current game, plus, if I were to deploy, then people on different browsers would be able to play their own games.